One Tree Hill season 6: Production

 The CW announced on March 3, 2008, that One Tree Hill was renewed for a sixth season.
 It was later reported the season would consist of twenty-four episodes, making it the biggest episode order in the series.

-Storylines

-Brooke begins her battle with her mom, Victoria, who battles to claim Clothes Over Bro's.
-Lucas and the Ravens basketball team must come to terms with the death of the star player.
-Nathan begins his comeback, Haley also hits the recording studio, while Peyton and Lucas settle down and begin a family.
-Brooke, left broken and shaken after her attack, takes in foster child Sam, who was responsible for the attack, and the attacker also turned out to be Q's killer.
-Nanny Carrie returns, after hitting Dan with a car, and taking him hostage, she lures Haley and Jamie to her, and attacks them, only to be killed by Dan, after weeks of torture.
-Mouth and Millicent have dramas and depart, while newcomer Julian Baker, rocks Brooke's world and begins to turn Lucas' book into a movie.
-With Peyton's alarming pregnancy, Lucas' finally allows for a wedding, only for Peyton to collapse at home, and go into a coma.
-The season finale ends with Brooke and Julian declaring their love for one another, Nathan making it into the NBA, and Lucas and Peyton leave Tree Hill.

 Reception

-The season opened to 3.24 million viewers and a 1.7 Adults 18–49 rating.
 Episode 7 hit series highs in Adults 18–34 with a 2.7 rating, it also hit its second best numbers in The CW's target audience of Women 18–34 with a 4.0 rating.

-The episode also reached its highest Adults 18–49 rating of the season, with a 1.9.
-The finale was seen by 2.67 million viewers and achieved a 1.3 Adults 18–49.
+The overall season averaged 2.81 million viewers and ranked #110 with 1.42 rating.

 DVD release

 The DVD release of season six was released after the season has completed broadcast on television.
 It has been released in Region 1.
 As well as every episode from the season, the DVD release features bonus material such as audio commentaries on some episodes from the creator and cast, deleted scenes, gag reels and behind-the-scenes featurettes.